 The best way is to find a tracking system that will help keep you consistent.

 It’s easiest to track right after you spend, so you don’t forget.
-But you can also pick certain days to track all of your spendings.
+But you can also pick certain days to track all of your spending.

 Put a reminder in your phone to track at the end of the day or every other day, like Tuesday, Thursday, and Saturday, so you get in the habit of doing it.